forlilab/Ringtail/docs/source/cmdline.rst

 ========================================================
 .. _input_kw_table:
 .. csv-table:: Ringtail input options
-    :header: "Keyword","Description","Default value"
+    :header: "Keyword","Description","Default"
     :widths: 30, 70, 10

-    "file", "DLG/Vina PDBQT file(s) to be read into database", None "file_path", "Path(s) to files to read into database", None "file_list", "File(s) with list of files to read into database", None "pattern", "Specify pattern to search for when finding files", "'dlg' or 'pdbqt'" "recursive", "Flag to perform recursive subdirectory search on file_path directory(s)", FALSE "receptor_file", "Use with save_receptor and/or for vina data if interaction calculations are wanted.
-Give receptor PDBQT.", None
+    "docking_mode", "Docking engine used to perform the molecular docking","|default_docking_mode|" "output_db","Name of the database to which to write the docking output","|default_output_db|" "docking_results", "docking file(s), path(s) to files to read into database, file(s) with list of files to read into database", "|default_docking_results|"
+    "recursive", "Flag to perform recursive subdirectory search on provided directory(s)", "|default_recursive|" "receptor_file", "Use with save_receptor and/or for vina data if interaction calculations are wanted.
+Give receptor JSON or PDBQT.", "|default_receptor_file|"
     "save_receptor", "Flag to specify that receptor file should be imported to database.
-Receptor file must also be specified with receptor_file", FALSE
+Receptor file must also be specified with receptor_file", "|default_save_receptor|"
-    "max_poses", "Number of clusters for which to store top-scoring pose (dlg) or number of poses (vina) to save in database", 3
-    "store_all_poses", "Flag to indicate that all poses should be stored in database", FALSE "interaction_tolerance", "Adds the interactions for poses within some tolerance RMSD range of the top pose in a cluster to that top pose.
-Can use as flag with default tolerance of 0.8, or give other value as desired [note]_ ", "0.8 Å if used"
+    "max_poses", "Number of top-scoring poses to save in database", "|default_max_poses|" "store_all_poses", "Flag to indicate that all poses should be stored in database", "|default_store_all_poses|" "interaction_tolerance", "Adds the interactions for poses within some tolerance RMSD range of the top pose in a cluster to that top pose.
+Can use as flag with default tolerance of 0.8, or give other value as desired [note]_ ", "|default_interaction_tolerance|"
-    "no_interactions", "If interactions for vina results should not be calculated and stored", FALSE "interaction_cutoffs", "Use values other than defaults for distance cutoffs for measuring interactions between ligand and receptor in angstroms.
+    "no_interactions", "If interactions for ADNG or vina results should not be calculated and stored", "|default_no_interactions|"
+    "interaction_cutoffs", "Use values other than defaults for distance cutoffs for measuring interactions between ligand and receptor in angstroms.
 Give as string, separating cutoffs for hydrogen bonds and VDW with comma (in that order).
-E.g. '3.7,4.0' will set the cutoff for hydrogen bonds to 3.7 angstroms and for VDW to 4.0.", "3.7,4.0"
+E.g. '3.7,4.0' will set the cutoff for hydrogen bonds to 3.7 angstroms and for VDW to 4.0.", "|default_interaction_cutoffs|"
-    "max_proc", "Maximum number of subprocesses to spawn during database writing.", "number of available CPUs or fewer" "append_results", "Add new docking files to existing database given with input_db", FALSE "duplicate_handling", "Specify how dulicate results should be handled.
+    "max_proc", "Maximum number of subprocesses to spawn during database writing.", "Num available CPUs" "append_results", "Add new docking files to existing database given with input_db", "|default_append_results|" "duplicate_handling", "Specify how dulicate results should be handled.
 May specify 'ignore' or 'replace'.
-Unique results determined from ligand and target names and ligand pose. *NB: use of duplicate handling causes increase in database writing time*", None
+Unique results determined from ligand and target names and ligand pose. *NB: use of duplicate handling causes increase in database writing time*", "|default_duplicate_handling|"
-    "overwrite", "Flag to overwrite existing database", FALSE
+    "overwrite", "Flag to overwrite existing database", "|default_overwrite|" "storage_type", "Database engine/backend to use", "|default_storage_type|"

 Keywords pertaining to filtering